uber/tchannel/docs/error-backoff.md

 # Error Backoff

 Error backoff is a mechanism that throttles outgoing TChannel traffic in order to improve the health of the Hyperbahn cluster and its hosted services.
-By definition, error backoff monitors the status of outgoing TChannel traffic.
-If it determines that 1) the Hyperbahn cluster/services are unhealthy, and 2) the unheathy state can be improved by throttling outgoing traffic, error backoff will effectively throttle outgoing traffic by returning error responses corresponding to the out requests.

-There are many reasons why error backoff can help.
-For example, when responding to `tchannel.busy`, it means that a service is stressed so that requests to the service should be reduced.
-As another example, when `tchannel.declined` is received, it may indicate the absence of any healthy host for the service, so there is no reason to send more requests to the same service in the next short amount of time period.

 ## Goals

 Error backoff works passively to defend Hyperbahn cluster and services from flooding requests and retries.
-When a service is unhealth or over stressed, there will be an increasing number of error responses.
-Such an unhealthy state should be handled by reducing the requests to the service.
-On the other hand, it is very important that error backoff never affects healthy traffic.
+It is very important that error backoff never affects healthy traffic.

 Goals:

-* Monitor the health state of an Hyperbahn edge, i.e., callerName ==> serviceName.
-Most effectively, such information should be observed locally through call responses.
-* Throttle out requests if the current unheathy state can be relieved by reducing the requests.
+* Throttle out requests when busy frame is received.
-* The throttling should grow if the health state continues to decline.
+* The throttling should grow if we have a growth in busy frames.
-* The throttling should decline if the health state improves.
+* The throttling should decline if the number of busy frames decline.
 * Error backoff should converge.
 In other words, if the traffic stablizes in terms of failure/success ratios, the level of throttling should also be stable.
 * No healthy traffic should be affected at any time.